-Distributed for the Generali Foundation, Vienna
+Distributed for the Generali Foundation, Vienna.

 About the Editors

-Alexander Alberro is Virginia Bloedel Wright '51 Associate Professor of Art History at Barnard College.
-He is the author of Conceptual Art and the Politics of Publicity (2000), and coeditor (with Blake Stimson) of Conceptual Art: A Critical Anthology (2000), both published by the MIT Press.
+Alexander Alberro is Virginia Bloedel Wright Professor of Art History at Barnard College.
+He is the author of Conceptual Art and the Politics of Publicity and the coeditor of Conceptual Art: A Critical Anthology, both published by The MIT Press.